longvuwee/SE_4348_Project_3/devlog.md

 added a load_from_file method and input.csv file to test the load option and check if the keys and values are inserted correctly to the BTree

+implented the extract option to read from a `.csv` file similar to what was said during the lecture overview for the project
-# 12-8-24 9:20 PM
+# 12-8-24 7:20 PM

 fixed reading and writing to the current index file by writing all the keys and values into the .idx as a byte instead of a integer.

+added `to_bytes` method for the `class BTreeNode` to convert the data when writing to the `.idx` file

-reading from the file, I did the same thing but read it as a byte and convert it to an int
+reading from the file, I did the same thing but read it as a byte and convert it to an int.